 The Metadata Manager tool is in beta and contains many bugs.
-It’s being deprecated at the end of 2021.
-We recommend using the web deposit tool as an alternative, or the OJS plugin if your content is hosted on the OJS platform from PKP.
+It has been deprecated since 2021 and will be sunset at the end of 2025.
+We recommend using an alternative such as the web deposit form, our new record registration form for journal articles and grants, or the OJS plugin if your content is hosted on the OJS platform from PKP.

 The Review selection provides a condensed view of all the metadata you’ve provided in the form, so you can check it before submitting the record for deposit.
 Click Continue at the top of the form, and select Review.
 You can also Review All submissions on the To deposit screen before submitting the deposit.